hamamoto-lab/SEgene/README.md

 SEgene currently consists of four primary components: [**SEgene_peakprep**](https://github.com/hamamoto-lab/SEgene/tree/main/SEgene_peakprep), [**peak_to_gene_links**](https://github.com/hamamoto-lab/SEgene/tree/main/peak_to_gene_links), [**SE_to_gene_links**](https://github.com/hamamoto-lab/SEgene/tree/main/SE_to_gene_links), and [**SEgene_RegionAnalyzer**](https://github.com/hamamoto-lab/SEgene/tree/main/SEgene_region_analyzer).

-First, **SEgene_peakprep** is used to calculate CPM (Counts Per Million) values from ChIP-seq data (BAM files) for specified genomic regions.
+First, **SEgene_peakprep** is used to quantify and normalize signal values from ChIP-seq data (BAM files) for specified genomic regions.
+It offers two implementation methods: a CPM (Counts Per Million) method using featureCounts, and a BigWig method using deeptools for signal normalization and quantification.
-Then, the **peak_to_gene_links** program integrates these CPM values with gene expression data to obtain correlation information between enhancer peaks and gene expression.
+Then, the **peak_to_gene_links** program integrates these normalized values with gene expression data to obtain correlation information between enhancer peaks and gene expression.
 Next, **SE_to_gene_links** is used to evaluate and analyze super-enhancers using the correlation information obtained in the previous step.
 As an optional component, **SEgene_RegionAnalyzer** allows for detailed characterization of identified SE regions and their integration with public databases.